whiskyechobravo/kerko/docs/config-params.md

 tags](https://scholar.google.ca/intl/en/scholar/inclusion.html#indexing) into
 the HTML of item pages.
 This should help search engines such as Google Scholar index your items more accurately, but works only with book, conference paper, journal article, report or thesis items.

+Type: Boolean <br>
-Defaults to `true` (i.e. enabled).
+Default value: `true` (i.e., enabled).

 ### `title`

 The title to display in web pages.

+Type: String

 ## `kerko.pagination.`

 ### `page_len`

 The number of search results per page.

-Defaults to `20`.
+Type: Integer <br>
+Default value: `20`

 ### `pager_links`

 Number of pages to show in the pager (not counting the current page).

-Defaults to `4`.
+Type: Integer <br>
+Default value: `4`

 ## `kerko.scopes.*.`